Independent record label: 1940s–1960s

-In the late 1940s and into the 1950s, the American music business changed as people began to more quickly learn the industry.
-Several companies set up their own recording studios, and the number of label owners began to increase.
+During the 1940s and early 1950s, the American music business was altered by the emergence of self-made recording studios.
 Many of these owners realized that whichever label first publishes a song is legally entitled to receive compensation for every record sold.
 Jazz musicians pioneered a new subset of independent labels, companies operated by the artists themselves.
 Following the original pioneers of the music industry, many new labels were launched over the following decades by people with industry experience.
-From 1940s to 1950s, R&B indie labels such as Savoy, Apollo, King, Modern, Mercury, Imperial, Specialty, Red Robin, Duke and Vee-Jay Records were founded.
-During the 1960s, rock label Elektra, R&B labels such as Motown, Stax records released singles and albums.
-A noted success was that of comedy artist Tom Lehrer, who sold more than 350,000 copies of his 4 albums on his own label, Lehrer Records, by the mid-1960s before moving publishing to Warner Bros.
+R&B independent labels such as Savoy, Apollo, King, Modern, Mercury, Imperial, Specialty, Red Robin, Duke and Vee-Jay Records were founded.
+Alongside, labels such as King Records, Sun Records, and Stax which played a crucial role in the development of jazz, rhythm and blues, and early rock and roll, genres initially sidelined by major companies, these independent labels were also responsible for pioneering both musical innovation and production techniques that major labels would later emulate, with Atlantic being the first label to make recordings in stereo, while Sun and Chess introduced slapback echo and makeshift echo chambers.

+Additionally, independent labels were often the only platforms available for marginalized artists in America at the time, which included many African-American musicians, as viable mediums to release and distribute their work.In 1959, guitarist John Fahey established Takoma Records, an early example of an artist owned label that became influential to the development of American Primitivism.